openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 **Wealth Level**: 4

-*A master creation of steampunk technology, this masterfully crafted spyglass grants its user the eyes of an eagle.*
+*A product steampunk innovation, this masterfully crafted spyglass grants its user the sight of an eagle.*

 **Properties**: Perception 6